cfjedimaster/raymondcamden2020/_posts/2012/09/09/2012-09-09-Update-to-my-Node-Blog-Engine.md

 Obviously that isn't a full template, but it gives you a basic idea.
 Two things I want to call out here.
 Three things actually.

-First, note the use of {% raw %}{{{body}{% endraw %}}}.
+First, note the use of {% raw %}{{{body}}{% endraw %}}.
 This is where the previously rendered view will be inserted.

-Second, note the use of {% raw %}{{title}{% endraw %}} on top.
+Second, note the use of {% raw %}{{title}}{% endraw %} on top.
 As long as I set a title value when rendering my view, this will be picked up and used, so for example, check out the code that renders a blog entry:

 <script src="https://gist.github.com/3686719.js?file=gistfile1.js"></script>